-One of my favorite things to do is talk to people about food.
+It can be fun to talk to others about food.
 You can learn so much about someone by finding out what they love to cook, eat, and serve.

-Sometimes, folks make assumptions about how a lectin-free diet isn’t for them because they’re trying to practice a meatless lifestyle.
-But, I’m practically a vegetarian myself.
-That’s why every one of my recipes has a vegetarian or vegan option.
+Sometimes, people make assumptions about how a lectin-free diet isn’t for them because they’re trying to practice a meatless lifestyle.
+But, Dr. Gundry is practically a vegetarian himself.
+Which is also why every one of his recipes has a vegetarian or vegan option.

-I love vegetables (certain green leafy ones, that is), and I try to get a significant source of protein from veggies every single day.
+Dr. Gundry also cant get enough of vegetables (certain green leafy ones, that is), and he gets a significant source of protein from veggies every single day.

-So, today I want to talk to you about how to get loads of protein without having to rely on lectin-filled grains or even soy.
+Continue reading to learn how to get loads of protein without having to rely on lectin-filled grains or even soy.

 Watch the video here: